 The Comedy Cellar is one of the most iconic comedy clubs in the world if not THE most iconic.
 This family-owned business is also one of GVSHP’s 2018 Village Awardees.

 Since 1982, The Comedy Cellar has been the testing ground for some of the world’s leading comics.
 Luminaries have performed and gotten their starts here and continue to drop in today and practice their new routines.
 Owner Noam Dworman also owns the Village Underground, the Olive Tree Cafe, and the Fat Black Pussycat.
-But it all started back in the early 1970s, when you could be a cab driver and aspire to open a venue in a bustling neighborhood like Greenwich Village.
+But it all started back in 1960, when you could be a cab driver and aspire to open a venue in a bustling neighborhood like Greenwich Village.
 Noam’s father Menachem (Manny) did just that.

 Manny’s first coffee house, Feenjon’s, was on the corner of Seventh Avenue and Commerce Street.
 This was the beginning of what would become Greenwich Village legend.
 Noam recounts the exciting backdrop of his childhood: